“Our selling motions may never be the same.”

-Those are among a handful of common refrains I hear from sales leaders these days — many of whom are on the hook for driving revenue growth during one of the biggest economic declines in our country’s history.
+Those are among a handful of common refrains I hear from sales leaders these days — many of whom are on the hook for promoting efficient growth, even as we face an economic recession.

 As a senior director of business value services at Salesforce, I work with our largest enterprise customers — including Johnson & Johnson, Medtronic, and Philips — to help them develop a return on investment for key sales initiatives.
-So, when nearly everyone I talk to (and the surveys show) concern over revenue decline, I know that this is the year of doing more with less.
+So when nearly everyone I talk to hints at budget cuts (and surveys show the same trends), I know that this is the era of doing more with less.

 The following are a few strategies I’ve seen my customers use to meet the challenge:

 1. Promote efficient growth by focusing on high-potential and high-revenue accounts

 Sales is all about telling the right person the right story at the right time.
 In a “do more with less” environment, sales teams must focus on the best markets, accounts, and decision makers to pursue.

 This prioritization requires an intelligent approach that relies on data.
 One of my Fortune 500 customers leveraged predictive insights to determine which deals might get pushed into the next quarter.
 They then developed recovery plans to speed up deal closures and capture millions of dollars in revenue in the current quarter.

 Here’s how it works: